sooftware/kospeech/README.md

 ```

 Now you have a model which you can use to predict on new data.
 We do this by running `greedy search` or `beam search`.
-Like training, you can choose between `Default setting` or `Custom setting`.

 ### Inference One Audio with Pre-train Models